DoRAN: Stabilizing Weight-Decomposed Low-Rank Adaptation via Noise Injection and Auxiliary Networks: Methodology

 In this section, we examine the gradient properties of DoRAN to further highlight its theoretical benefits.
 Let $\bw' = \bw_0 + \bb \ba$.
 Let $\gL(\bw)$ denote the loss and define $\mG = \frac{\partial \gL}{\partial \bw}$ as the upstream gradient.
 By the chain rule, the total gradient with respect to $\bw'$ can be given by:

 Writing $\mG$ as the sum of its component orthogonal to $\bw'$ ($\mG_\perp$) and its projection onto $\bw'$ ($\mathrm{proj}_{\bw'}(\mG)$), we obtain the equivalent decomposition:

 This formulation reveals that the \emph{orthogonal component} of the gradient, which drives updates in the direction subspace, is scaled by a factor of $m/(\|\bw'\|_c+\tau)$.
 On the other hand, the \emph{parallel component} (which controls norm changes) is preserved with a damping factor $\tau/(\|\bw'\|_c+\tau)$.
 In other words, the parallel gradient $\mathrm{proj}_{\mW'}(\mG)$ is not completely discarded (as in DoRA), hence the magnitude information is adaptively preserved.
 Therefore, in the limit $\tau \to 0$, the parallel component vanishes, recovering the DoRA update rule where only the direction of $\bw'$ is optimized.
-Conversely, as $\tau \to \infty$, the update reduces to a rescaled linear adaptation $\bw \approx (m/\tau)\bw'= (m/\tau)(\bw_0 + \ba \bb)$, which resembles LoRA.
+Conversely, as $\tau \to \infty$, the update resembles linear adaptation with a rescaling $\bw \approx (m/\tau)\bw'= (m/\tau)(\bw_0 + \ba \bb)$.
 The gradients with respect to $m$ and $\tau$ are given by:

-This equation reveals that $m$ governs global scaling, while $\tau$ adaptively interpolates between strict normalization and linear scaling.
-To sum up, relative to DoRA and LoRA, the adaptive $\tau$ of DoRAN provides the following effects:
+This equation reveals that $m$ governs global scaling, while $\tau$ adaptively interpolates between strict normalization (as done by DoRA) and linear scaling.
+To sum up, the adaptive $\tau$ gives DoRAN the following benefits:

-\begin{itemize} \item \textbf{Stability:} The denominator $\|\bw'\|_c+\tau$ avoids the singularity at small norms, providing bounded gradients, which leads to more stable updates. \item \textbf{Magnitude learning via $\bw'$:} Unlike DoRA, the parallel component is partially retained, allowing $\ba, \bb$ to co-adapt both direction and norm. \item \textbf{Continuum of behaviors:} By adjusting $\tau$, the method interpolates smoothly between DoRA ($\tau \to 0$) and LoRA-like scaling $(\tau \gg \|\bw'\|_c)$.
-Therefore, $\tau$ enables the model to discover the most effective balance between direction learning and stable norm control. \end{itemize}
+\begin{itemize} \item \textbf{Stability:} The denominator $\|\bw'\|_c+\tau$ avoids the singularity at small norms, providing bounded gradients, which leads to more stable updates. \item \textbf{Magnitude learning via $\bw'$:} Unlike DoRA, the parallel component is partially retained, allowing $\ba, \bb$ to co-adapt both direction and norm. \item \textbf{Continuum of behaviors:} $\tau$ enables the method to interpolate smoothly between stable norm control ($\tau \to 0$) and direction learning with a rescaling $(\tau \gg \|\bw'\|_c)$, therefore discover the most effective balance between these two strategies. \end{itemize}